anasalsawy/compuse/README.md

-# Compuse
+# Tasker

-Compuse is a local-first desktop computer-use runtime with an explicit authorization and audit boundary.
+Tasker is a local-first desktop computer-use runtime with an explicit authorization and audit boundary.
 It now includes a first NeuralAgent-style Windows vertical slice: headed screen observation, typed physical input, an OpenAI-compatible vision planner, and a dual-lobe speculative handoff loop.